21DP2MLejn/CitronZaleGYM/README.md

   - npm run dev,

 For back-end:
-  - Configure the .env file to meet your needs to run this application.
+  - Configure the .env file to meet your needs to run this application (create it first).
 Can be found in CitronZaleGYM/backend/.env,
   - cd CitronZaleGYM/backend,
   - composer install,
   - run your database,